shuaianuoe/relative_keys/README.md

 This is the code repository for paper "Relative Keys: Putting Feature Explanation into Context".

-It mainly includes model training (1), testing the explanation and monitoring explanation of SRK (2.1), OSRK (2.2), and SSRK (2.3) algorithms.
-In addition, it also includes testing explanation performance under dynamic models (2.4) and serves as an indicator for monitoring ML performance (2.5).
+It primarily includes data preprocessing and model training (1), testing the explanations and monitoring explanations of SRK (2.1), OSRK (2.2), and SSRK (2.3) algorithms.
+Additionally, it involves testing explanation performance under dynamic models (2.4) and acts as an indicator for monitoring ML performance (2.5).
+It also encompasses a specific task of testing entity linking (3).
+Lastly, it includes a simple interface script for receiving instances from Redis (4).
+In summary, the core code includes (1), 2.(1) to 2.(3).

 Firstly, the following packages are necessary:
 ```